 2. Cross-Sector Opportunities

-The broader clean energy workforce is expanding, with about 75% of roles in the industry classified as long-term and secure.
-This reflects structural demand for energy insights, analysis, and performance optimisation skills.
+The clean energy workforce continues to grow rapidly, with around 75% of roles classified as long-term and secure, reflecting sustained demand for performance assessment and optimisation skills.

 3. Contribute to Sustainable Homes